Taking care of ourselves and our neighbors during a disaster:

 Ideally, many of those calls for aid will be filled by you and your neighbors, through your individual and neighborhood preparedness efforts(have you done your Map your Neighborhood yet?).
 But what if the need is for something that you are not yet prepared for; an injury that is bigger than your home first aid kit can handle, or your garage had just buried your emergency food rations.
 What if, hopefully, you are able and willing to help more?

-That is where the Hub system hopes to provide help the community and it’s visitors.
+That is where our Disaster Hub system (click for larger PDF of above graphic) hopes to provide help the community and it’s visitors.

 The Hub program is a partnership between the community, Hub location owners, the City of Bainbridge Island, and Bainbridge Prepares.
 A Hub is a focus/meeting point for a group of neighborhoods to provide “limited, gap-filling emergency services” following a massive disaster.
 They will be spread across Bainbridge Island so that community members can easily access a Hub by foot.
 The main priorities at a Hub are medical care and information sharing.
 They will also provide limited shelter, food and water, and psychological care for those greatly affected by the event, and unable to be cared for by their neighborhood.